crholm/raz.sh/data/blog/2024-11-27_weaponizing_sso_for_profit.md

 cost-based strategy.

 _Examples of a value-based pricing model_ are Slack, Intercom and more.
-A sign of such a price strategy is that you are charged by the seat per month and that there is no clear reason for the single to drive such cost.
+A sign of such a price strategy is that you are charged by the seat per month and that there is no clear reason that a user would drive cost.

 _Examples of a cost-based pricing model_ are Digital Ocean, Sendgrid, AWS and more.
 A sign indication of such a price strategy is that you are charged by what you use with a markup.
 You pay for a VPS at Digital Ocean, and you are charged